Bujesily

 Bujesily (Bujesil) is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 90 inhabitants.

 Geography

 Bujesily is located about 19 km north of Rokycany and 22 km northeast of Plzeň.
 It lies in the Plasy Uplands.
-The highest point is the hill Skalka at 397 m above sea level.
-The Berounka River forms the northern municipal border, and the Radnický Stream, its right tributary, forms the eastern border.
-The Bujesilský creek is a short stream that drains the area of the village.
+The highest point is the Skalka hill at 397 m above sea level.
+The Berounka River forms the northern municipal border and the stream Radnický potok, its right tributary, forms the eastern border.
+The Bujesilský potok is a short brook that drains the area of the village.

 The village lies on a plateau above the deep valley of the Berounka.
 The canyon of the Berounka is lined with forest while the area around the village is mostly forestless.

 History

 The first written mention of Bujesily is from 1227.

+From 1848 to 1910, Bujesily was part of Liblín.
+From 1921 to 1950, it was an independent municipality.
+From 1961 to 1970, Bujesily was a municipal part of Lhotka u Radnic.
+From 1 July 1970 to 31 March 1980, it was again an independent municipality.
+From 1 April 1980 to 28 February 1990 was a municipal part of Radnice.

 Demographics

 Transport

-Bujesily is accessible by local road linked to the II/232 Rokycany-Kozojedy road in the village of Liblín.
+There are no railways or major roads passing through the municipality.

+Sights

+There are two protected cultural monuments: a wooden belfry in the centre of the village and the homestead No. 10 from the mid-19th century.